SmotrovaLilit/SmotrovaLilit/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a seasoned Software Engineer with 9 years of industry experience, spending the last 3.5 years specializing in the development of secure enterprise systems.
+I'm a Software Engineer with 9 years of industry experience, spending the last 3.5 years specializing in the development of secure enterprise systems.

 💡 I'm passionate about problem-solving, troubleshooting, exploring novel technologies, and taking on new challenges.

-🌱 Currently, I'm diving into security approaches for web applications and am on track to earn my Offensive Security certification.

-While 🔭 Golang is my primary language, I've also worked with:

-- Java
-- Python
-- PHP
-- TypeScript/JavaScript

 📫 How to reach me: [smotrovalilit@gmail.com](mailto:smotrovalilit@gmail.com) or telegram https://www.linkedin.com/in/smotrovalilit/